Original Issuance Date: December 7, 2016

 For facilities rental agreements, the total renewal options cannot exceed three years in length.
 If any of the above thresholds are exceeded, the institution must work with the UW System Office of Capital Planning and Budget to develop an agreement or a suitable alternative.

 Chancellors and responsible business officers at each institution are also delegated signature authority for real estate agreements involving Communication/Tower/Antenna agreements.
-However, institutions shall work with the UW System Office of General Counsel prior to authorizing an Communication/Tower/Antenna agreement.
+However, institutions shall work with the UW System Office of General Counsel or the institution’s legal affairs office prior to authorizing any Communication/Tower/Antenna agreement.